The Undecidability of the Definability of Principal Subcongruences: Introduction

 \section{Introduction}

-Given a variety $\V$, the \emph{residual bound} of $\V$ is the least cardinal $\lambda$ that is strictly larger than the cardinality of every subdirectly irreducible member of $\V$.
-In the case where such a $\lambda$ exists we write $\kappa(\V) = \lambda$, and if no such $\lambda$ exists, then we write $\kappa(\V) = \infty$.
+Given a variety $\V$, the \emph{residual bound} of $\V$ is the least cardinal $\lambda$ that is strictly larger than the cardinality of every subdirectly irreducible (=SI) member of $\V$.
+If such a $\lambda$ exists we write $\kappa(\V) = \lambda$, and if no such $\lambda$ exists, then we write $\kappa(\V) = \infty$.
 If $\V = \V(\A)$ is the variety generated by the algebra $\A$, we define $\kappa(\A) = \kappa(\V(\A))$.
-It was conjectured that $\kappa(\A)\geq \omega$ implies $\kappa(\A) = \infty$ for finite $\A$.
-This is stated in Hobby and McKenzie \cite{HobbyMcKenzieStructureFiniteAlgebras} and is known as the RS-conjecture.
+The \emph{RS-conjecture} (see \cite{HobbyMcKenzieStructureFiniteAlgebras}) is the conjecture that $\kappa(\A)\geq \omega$ implies $\kappa(\A) = \infty$ for finite $\A$.
 McKenzie \cite{McKenzieResidualBounds} disproves this conjecture by exhibiting an algebra with residual bound precisely $\omega$.
-McKenzie then uses this algebra as a basis for his groundbreaking paper \cite{McKenzieResidualBoundNotComp}, in which to each Turing machine $\T$ an algebra $\A(\T)$ is associated such that $\kappa(\A(\T)) < \omega$ if and only if $\T$ halts, thus proving that the property of is undecidable.
+This algebra is used by McKenzie as a basis for his groundbreaking paper \cite{McKenzieResidualBoundNotComp}, in which to each Turing machine $\T$ an algebra $\A(\T)$ is associated such that $\kappa(\A(\T)) < \omega$ if and only if $\T$ halts, thus proving that the property of having a finite residual bound is an undecidable property of a finite algebra.

-Closely related to the problem of algorithmically determining whether $\kappa(\A)<\omega$ is A. Tarski's finite basis problem.
-An algebra $\A$ is said to be \emph{finitely based} if the set of identities which are true in $\A$ can be derived from a finite subset of them.
+The problem of algorithmically determining whether $\kappa(\A)<\omega$ is closely related to a problem due to Alfred Tarski, called \emph{Tarski's finite basis problem}.
+An algebra $\A$ is said to be \emph{finitely based} if the infinite set of identities which are true in $\A$ can be derived from a finite subset of them.
 Tarski's problem is the question: is there an algorithm that takes as input a finite algebra and determines whether it is finitely based?
-McKenzie \cite{McKenzieTarskisFiniteBasis} used a construction similar to $\A(\T)$ to provide a negative answer to this question, and Willard \cite{WillardTarskisFiniteBasis} showed that in fact the original $\A(\T)$ is finitely based if and only if $\T$ halts.
+McKenzie \cite{McKenzieTarskisFiniteBasis} uses a construction similar to his $\A(\T)$ construction to provide a negative answer to this question, and Willard \cite{WillardTarskisFiniteBasis} shows that, in fact, the original $\A(\T)$ is finitely based if and only if $\T$ halts.
+Thus, there is no algorithm that decides whether an algebra is finitely based for every finite algebra.